-There is more going on then just people willing or wanting to write for that set up.
+There is more going on than just people willing or wanting to write for that setup.

 There is no person, no matter how passionately they cared about the pre-OMD setup who could ever make it through all the steps and paces to get to a position of editorial power AND be given the reins of the Spider-Unit who would EVER be allowed to put this back into play.

 There is no lottery ticket BIG enough that anyone could win it, buy Marvel, and make this status quo happen.